 What is the District doing?

-The following is a list of precautions the District has taken through January 10th, 2022 to reduce the spread of COVID-19 in schools.
-These physical acts accompany district messaging and marketing efforts to request students and staff mask up and receive their vaccine if eligible.
+The following is a list of precautions the District has taken throughout the pandemic to reduce the spread of COVID-19 in schools.
+These physical acts accompany district messaging and marketing efforts to request that students and staff mask up when exposed in order to prevent the spread at school, stay home if sick, and receive their vaccine if eligible.